inkarkat/vim-CmdlineSpecialEdits/README.md

                             longer filespec (with Unix-style forward path
                             separators), so tedious escaping would be necessary.

     CTRL-G ad               Prepend :argdo / :Argdo to the entire command-line.
     CTRL-G aw               Prepend :ArgdoWrite to the entire command-line.
+    CTRL-G bd               Prepend :bufdo / :Bufdo to the entire command-line.
+    CTRL-G bw               Prepend :BufdoWrite to the entire command-line.
     CTRL-G wd               Prepend :windo / :Winbufdo to the entire command-line.
     CTRL-G ww               Prepend :WinbufdoWrite to the entire command-line.